 One question that always comes up at the Guerilla Film Makers Masterclass is which editing tool should I use?
-There is no straight answer to this, and we get into the detail in the masterclass, but this video above gives a great and indepth view into both Avid and FCPX systems.
+There is no straight answer to this but here are my thoughts…

 What should you consider when setting up your system?